 The most important and stunning portion of the house is the massive wooden staircase that winds its way up to the eighth floor with original wooden carvings which were precise guidelines given to the artisans by the owner of the factory, Karl Wilhelm Schiebler to depict the exact steps taken in order to process fine cloth.

 The most scenic part of the town are the half-timbered houses which line the Rur River.
 One after the other, each houses only enhances the beauty of the previous house.
-The most adorable part of the town is the small water mill which can only be seen from the green bridge in front of the church/Rotes Haus.
+The most adorable part of the town which it is most renowned for is the small water mill which can only be seen from the green bridge in front of the church/Rotes Haus.

 Check out my list for the Top 10 Most Adorable Towns in Europe!

 After strolling the town for a while, we decided to plop down for a late lunch at one of the many cafes/restaurants which line the Markt (market square).
 Monschau is well known for their excellent mustard as well as their croissants.
-So, we saw that many of the restaurants offered a Mustard Creme Schnitzel.
-Not being a big mustard fan, I was surprised I ordered this schnitzel and even more surprised that I actually enjoyed it!
+So, we saw that many of the restaurants offered a Mustard Creme Schnitzel, not exactly one of your typical German meals to eat in Germany, but with mustard is was quite delicious!
+Not being a big mustard fan, I was surprised I ordered this schnitzel and even more surprised that I actually enjoyed it.

 Discovering that the town was famous for its mustard, it came as no shock that there was a Historic Mustard Mill, just about a 20 minute walk up a slowly inclining hill from the town.
+It’s one of the last historic mustard mills in Germany, with another great one in Cochem!
 The weather was rather perfect, so we decided to stroll up there.

 At the historic mustard mill we were able to sample some of the interesting and unique flavors of mustard that are produced here such as a Garlic Mustard, English Curry Mustard, Orange Mustard and even a Tomato Mustard!
 While I found them all very interesting, I didn’t walk away with any in my basket.

 As we were walking back into town, we discovered that there was both a small touristy train to take you to the Mustard Mill (which you can pick up from the main market) as well as a small castle perched upon a hill overlooking the town.
 We debated whether we had enough energy to hike up there only to decide we didn’t.
 Turns out this castle is partially in ruins and is also open as a Jugendherberge (Youth Hostel).
-Castle Monschau has watched over the town since the 13th century and has been a youth hostel since the First World War!
+Castle Monschau has watched over the town since the 13th century and has been a youth hostel since the First World War, clearly one of the best places to stay in Monschau!

-Overall, I would have to say that Monschau definitely did not disappoint and was definitely one of the most quintessentially picturesque German towns I have ever visited.
+Overall, I would have to say that Monschau definitely did not disappoint and was definitely one of the most quintessentially picturesque German towns I have ever visited and definitely one of the top places to visit in Germany!
 There were even a few Christmas shops throughout the town which teased me with the thought of going back just for the Christmas market season.
 The best thing was that with summer winding down, the town wasn’t over bombarded with tourists and at times it felt like we had the entire town to ourselves!

 If you’re interested in visiting Germany and are looking for more information, I highly recommend using the DK Eyewitness Travel Guide!
 Without these guides, I would be lost!
 This is my travel Bible!